open-sauced/intro/docs/becoming-a-maintainer/building-community.md

 ### Open Communication

-You want to encourage open communication in the community.
+Successful open source communities encourage open communication.
 Open communication allows everyone to understand what's happening around the project and community, helps build trust, and increases healthy collaboration.
 Everyone should feel comfortable expressing thoughts and ideas, but at the same time, they should be able to listen and respectfully respond to others.
 For tips about communication and collaboration, read the chapter "[How to Communicate and Collaborate Effectively](communication-and-collaboration.md)."

 ### Diversity and Inclusivity